 - For starting archery – Easton XX75 Jazz Aluminum

 - Low poundage bows – 32″ Archery Fiberglass Arrows

 What are the most important parameters for choosing an arrow?

-Let’s review the parameters that affect the choice of an archer while buying an arrow.
-We’ll look into these items for every arrow in our ‘’best arrows’’ list.
+Let’s review the parameters that affect the choice of an archer when buying an arrow.
+We’ll look into these items for every arrow on our ‘’best arrows’’ list.

 - Spine value

 We can extend the list.
 But these are the top parameters for choosing an arrow.
 None of the parameters except these will essentially change the performance.